Xchange-Taiwan/s1ngularity-repository-eumhi/README.md

 ## Testing

-XTalent provides end-to-end testing with predefined accounts.
+X-Talent provides end-to-end testing with predefined accounts.
 Use the following testing accounts to explore the platform:

 Password should be asked other developers